-- 1. Barring of access to the campus
+- a.
+Barring of access to the campus

-- 2. Probation
+- b.
+Probation

-- 3. Suspension from admission
+- c.
+Suspension from admission

 - Expulsion from the University, including withholding of any degree not yet awarded

-5. Revocation of any degree already awarded Pending his or her decision, the Dean of Students may take a variety of administrative measures against a student charged with discrimination or harassment, including restriction of privileges and services, interim suspension, exclusion from certain on-campus facilities, including classrooms, libraries or administrative areas, academic probation, suspension from the University or expulsion from the University, including withholding of any degree not yet awarded.
+- e.
+Revocation of any degree already awarded

+Pending his or her decision, the Dean of Students may take a variety of administrative measures against a student charged with discrimination or harassment, including restriction of privileges and services, interim suspension, exclusion from certain on-campus facilities, including classrooms, libraries or administrative areas, academic probation, suspension from the University or expulsion from the University, including withholding of any degree not yet awarded.

-1. Formal Complaint: Investigation and Proceedings Where the Alleged Violator is a Third Party
+5. Formal Complaint: Investigation and Proceedings Where the Alleged Violator is a Third Party